How to Configure TigerVNC Server on Debian 12 LXQT Desktop Environment

 ls /usr/share/xsessions/

-Open the /etc/tigervnc/vncserver-config-mandatory file with a text editor and type in the following lines (one for each user)
+Open the /etc/tigervnc/vncserver.users file with a text editor and type in the following lines (one for each user)

 sudo nano /etc/tigervnc/vncserver.users